-The Trustees have considered whether it is appropriate to prepare the financial statements on the basis that the Charity is a going concern, including the ongoing impact that COVID-19 pandemic has had on the world economy.
+The Trustees have considered whether it is appropriate to prepare the financial statements on the basis that the Charity is a going concern.
 In making that assessment the Trustees have considered the period of twelve months from the date of the approval of these financial statements.
 Rental income, being the main source of income, is holding up and the Trustees anticipate that it will continue to do so, looking into the future.
 As a result, it is expected that the Charity will be able to continue its charitable activities and meet its objectives accordingly.
-The Trustees, therefore, do not consider COVID-19 to have a material effect on the Charity's ability to continue as a going concern.
 The Trustees believe that the Charity has sufficient funds to continue its activities for at least twelve months from the date of signing the financial statements and that there are no material uncertainties impacting on that assessment.